 Life on Earth has never been ‘invulnerable’.
 For the past few million years, our planet has been on the receiving end of many catastrophic events that eradicated a substantial portion of life forms from its surface.
-Scientists believe that these previous extinctions were caused either by violent volcanic eruptions or major asteroid impacts.
+Scientists believe that those previous extinctions were caused either by violent volcanic eruptions or significant asteroid impacts.

 A potentially hazardous object (PHO) is any near-Earth object whose orbit crosses the Earth’s and has a diameter of more than 140 meters.
 It includes both comets and asteroids.
-According to CNEOS, about 21,525 near-Earth objects have been discovered so far.
-Out of which close to 2,000 are classified as potentially hazardous objects.
+According to CNEOS, about 23,052 near-Earth objects have been discovered so far, out of which close to 2,093 are classified as potentially hazardous objects.

 Every year or two, many previously unknown asteroids and comets whizz past Earth.
-In 2012, one of these asteroids came too close to the Earth passing by at a distance of just 14,440 kilometers.
-On Earth, the distance might be far enough, but on a cosmic scale that’s pretty close.
+In 2012, one of these asteroids came too close to the Earth, passing by at a distance of just 14,440 kilometers.
+On Earth, such range might be far enough, but on a cosmic scale, that’s pretty close.

-But it is not just the asteroids and comet impacts that can erase life from the Earth, humans themselves play an important role in this.
-In a study conducted in 2014, the researchers found out that the extinction rate of species is now 1000x greater than before humans came into existence.
+It is not just the asteroids and comet impacts that can erase life from the Earth humans themselves play an essential role in the process.
+In a study conducted in 2014, the researchers found out that the extinction rate of species is now 1000x higher than before humans came into existence.

 Though we cannot see what’s in there for us in the future, it doesn’t mean that we cannot be prepared for it.
-We can act to stop climate change, put a new asteroid-tracking system in place which can alarm us months before any impending encounter with asteroid or comet.
+We can act to stop climate change, put an advanced asteroid-tracking system in place, which can alarm us months before any impending encounter with asteroid or comet.
 And most importantly, develop a reliable means to deflect any extraterrestrial ‘thing’ that is on a collision course with our planet.

 But again, the calamity we might face in the future is so unpredictable in nature that most of our defenses might just fail.
 What we need here is a backup plan.
 A backup plan that can help humanity to repopulate and flourish themselves after the final apocalypse.

-We are making great progress in finding new ways to extract genome data from animals and plants, but the real question is where should we store the backups?
+We are making significant progress in finding new ways to extract genome data from animals and plants, but the real question is, where should we store the backups?
 Backing up tons of life-saving data on Earth seems a high-risk strategy, and the Svalbard Global Seed Vault is a good example of it.

 Then perhaps the most obvious place to keep the backups is in space.
 For a start, scientists are already taking seeds into space for a short period (six months) to test their ability back on Earth.

-Space is a harsh environment for biological material, where they can get exposed to strong radiation that will damage their DNA.
-However, low Earth orbit can be a suitable place for seeds as Earth’s magnetic field will protect them from space radiation in some degree.
+Space is a harsh environment for biological material, where they can get exposed to intense radiation that will damage their DNA.
+However, low Earth orbit can be a suitable place for seeds as Earth’s magnetic field will protect them from space radiation to some degree.

 No matter how but life on Earth is going to die sooner or later.
 The question is, will we be able to preserve humanity?
 That is one question we are all trying to answer.